-Airbag Deployment Sensors and Controls
+Air Bag Deployment Sensors And Controls

-Occupant Restraint Controller (ORC) The ORC is part of a Federally regulated safety system required for this vehicle.
+Occupant Restraint Controller (ORC)

+The ORC is part of a Federally regulated safety system required for this vehicle.

-The ORC determines if deployment of the front and/or side airbags in a frontal or side collision is required.
-Based on the impact sensors signals, a central electronic ORC deploys the Advanced Front Airbags, SABIC airbags, Supplemental Side Seat Airbags - if equipped, and front seat belt pretensioners - if equipped, as required, depending on severity and type of impact.
+The ORC determines if deployment of the front and/or side air bags in a frontal or side collision is required.
+Based on the impact sensor's signals, a central electronic ORC deploys the Advanced Front Air Bags, SABIC air bags, Supplemental Seat-Mounted Side Air Bags - if equipped, Active Head Restraints, and front seat belt pretensioners, as required, depending on the severity and type of impact.

-Advanced Front Airbags are designed to provide additional protection by supplementing the seat belts in certain frontal collisions depending on the severity and type of collision.
-Advanced Front Airbags are not expected to reduce the risk of injury in rear, side, or rollover collisions.
+Advanced Front Air Bags are designed to provide additional protection by supplementing the seat belts in certain frontal collisions depending on the severity and type of collision.
+Advanced Front Air Bags are not expected to reduce the risk of injury in rear, side, or rollover collisions.

-The Advanced Front Airbags will not deploy in all frontal collisions, including some that may produce substantial vehicle damage - for example, some pole collisions, truck underrides, and angle offset collisions.
-On the other hand, depending on the type and location of impact, Advanced Front Airbags may deploy in crashes with little vehicle front-end damage but that produce a severe initial deceleration.
+The Advanced Front Air Bags will not deploy in all frontal collisions, including some that may produce substantial vehicle damage - for example, some pole collisions, truck underrides, and angle offset collisions.
+On the other hand, depending on the type and location of impact, Advanced Front Air Bags may deploy in crashes with little vehicle front-end damage but that produce a severe initial deceleration.

-The side airbags will not deploy in all side collisions.
-Side airbag deployment will depend on the severity and type of collision.
+The side air bags will not deploy in all side collisions.
+Side air bag deployment will depend on the severity and type of collision.

-Because airbag sensors measure vehicle deceleration over time, vehicle speed and damage by themselves are not good indicators of whether or not an airbag should have deployed.
+Because air bag sensors measure vehicle deceleration over time, vehicle speed and damage by themselves are not good indicators of whether or not an air bag should have deployed.

-Seat belts are necessary for your protection in all collisions, and also are needed to help keep you in position, away from an inflating airbag.
+Seat belts are necessary for your protection in all accidents, and also are needed to help keep you in position, away from an inflating air bag.

-The ORC monitors the readiness of the electronic parts of the system whenever the ignition switch is in the START or ON position.
-If the key is in the OFF position, in the ACC position, or not in the ignition, the airbags are not on and will not inflate.
+The ORC monitors the readiness of the electronic parts of the air bag system whenever the ignition switch is in the START or ON/RUN position.
+If the key is in the OFF position, in the ACC position, or not in the ignition, the air bag system is not on and the air bags will not inflate.

-The ORC contains a backup power supply system that may deploy the airbags even if the battery loses power or it becomes disconnected prior to deployment.
+The ORC contains a backup power supply system that may deploy the air bags even if the battery loses power or it becomes disconnected prior to deployment.

-Also, the ORC turns on the Airbag Warning Light in the instrument panel for approximately six to eight seconds for a self-check when the ignition is first turned on.
-After the self-check, the Airbag Warning Light will turn off.
-If the ORC detects a malfunction in any part of the system, it turns on the Airbag Warning Light, either momentarily or continuously.
+Also, the ORC turns on the Air Bag Warning Light in the instrument panel for approximately four to eight seconds for a self-check when the ignition is first turned on.
+After the self-check, the Air Bag Warning Light will turn off.
+If the

+ORC detects a malfunction in any part of the system, it turns on the Air Bag Warning Light, either momentarily or continuously.
 A single chime will sound if the light comes on again after initial startup.

-It also includes diagnostics that will illuminate the instrument cluster Airbag Warning Light if a malfunction is noted.
+It also includes diagnostics that will illuminate the instrument cluster Air Bag Warning Light if a malfunction is noted that could affect the air bag system.
 The diagnostics also record the nature of the malfunction.

-Ignoring the Airbag Warning Light in your instrument panel could mean you won't have the airbags to protect you in a collision.
-If the light does not come on, stays on after you start the vehicle, or if it comes on as you drive, have the airbag system checked right away.
+Ignoring the Air Bag Warning Light in your instrument panel could mean you won't have the air bags to protect you in a collision.
+If the light does not come on as a bulb check when the ignition is first turned on, stays on after you start the vehicle, or if it comes on as you drive, have an authorized dealer service the air bag system immediately.

-Driver and Passenger Airbag Inflator Units
+Driver And Passenger Advanced Front Air Bag Inflator Units